 It is tailored to suit your individual choices and goals, how much you can afford and for how long you wish to save.
 You decide when you want to call up your funds.
 Insurance, on the other hand, is to protect you and makes up for a loss suffered in monetary terms.

 Insurance, unlike a savings plan, is designed in accordance with the common needs of a group of people.
-Payout is indefinite and tied to a particular period, for example, death or disability.
+Payout is indefinite and tied to a particular period, for example, death or disability, in the case of disability you can get great help from a professional team that offers Disability Benefits Assistance.
+The professionals from Erie Insurance can help.

 These days there are also apps you can use on your smartphone or if you prefer something to use on your computer, there are designated online services tailored to help you manage your finances better.